anthonyjwwong/todo-list/README.md

 localStorage.setItem("Key", "value);

-Key refers to the name that you want it to be saved under in your localStorage, where as value will the actual item itself.
+// Key refers to the name that you want it to be saved under in your localStorage, where as value will the actual item itself.

-LocalStorage only accepts string as of now, so if you want to input an array into localStorage, you'll have to turn it into a string first.
+// LocalStorage only accepts string as of now, so if you want to input an array into localStorage, you'll have to turn it into a string first.

 Ex.
 let arr = [1,2,3];

 localStorage.setItem("numbers", JSON.stringify(arr));

-JSON.stringify changes the arr we have here into a string. "[1,2,3]"
+//JSON.stringify changes the arr we have here into a string. "[1,2,3]"

-and to get it out, JSON.parse changes it back into an array.
+//and to get it out, JSON.parse changes it back into an array.

 let storedArr = JSON.parse(localStorage.getItem("numbers");